lironmiz/nand2tetrisCourse/README.md

 <img src="https://i.imgur.com/dBaSKWF.gif" height="50" width="100%">

-The course deals with building a modern computer from basic logic gates such as "nand" to a general computer architecture that is designed execute any program such as "Tetris".
-All the hardware components (chips) when all the components are built by the students of the course in a hardware characterization language learned during the course.
-When the hardware programs are taught and tested on a hardware simulator that is provided along with the course materials. also during the course i build assembler program to translate programs written in symbolic language into binary code. 💥
+the course is on building a modern computer from basic logic gates to a general computer architecture capable of executing programs such as "Tetris".

+during the course i was learn how to design and build all the hardware components (chips) using a hardware description language taught in the course.
+I was responsible for building these components from scratch and testing them using a hardware simulator provided along with the course materials.
+This hands-on experience was provided me with an in-depth understanding of the computer's inner workings.
+Additionally, I will also learn how to build an assembler program to translate programs written in symbolic language into binary code.
+This skill will enable me to program my computer and execute my own code.

+By the end of this course, I will have the knowledge and practical experience necessary to build a fully functional computer and write my own programs.
+This is a challenging but rewarding course that will provide me with a unique understanding of how computers work.

 Course instructors: